Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 - `efibootmgr` speaks directly to the node's UEFI; it can only be ignored by new BIOS activity

 > **NOTE:** `cloud-init` will set boot order when it runs, but this does not always work with certain hardware vendors.
 An administrator can invoke the `cloud-init` script at
 > `/srv/cray/scripts/metal/set-efi-bbs.sh` on any NCN.
-Find the script [here, on GitHub](https://github.com/Cray-HPE/node-image-build/blob/lts/csm-1.0/boxes/ncn-common/files/scripts/metal/set-efi-bbs.sh).

 <a name="setting-order"></a>